vishnu350/rs-mainspring-winder/README.md

 # Thanks & How To Contribute
 If you like my work, please consider:
-- **Send me old/broken mainsprings and barrels** for experimenting, it helps me improve this project!
+- **Sending me old/broken mainsprings and barrels** for experimenting, it helps me improve this project!
 - Fixing bugs/issues, contributing to the design, or experimenting with 3D printouts using untested parameters.
-- Share your success/failure story on your using the RS winder for unknown mainsprings/barrels.
+- Sharing your success/failure story on your using the RS winder for unknown mainsprings/barrels.
 - Offering to print or ship experimental 3D printed designs for me.

 Credits and thanks to the following folk: